 While we believe our approach to cybersecurity is reasonable, given the rapidly evolving nature of cybersecurity incidents, there can be no assurance that the controls we have designed and implemented will be sufficient in preventing future incidents or attacks.
+To date, no cybersecurity incident or issue has had a material impact on us.
 See "Item 1A -Risk Factors - Our business could be negatively affected by cybersecurity incidents and other technology disruptions" for more information about cybersecurity risk.